-- Serves 4 to 6
+- Serves 6

-- 1. Position a rack in the center of the oven and preheat to 425°F (218°C).
+Position a rack in the center of the oven and preheat to 425°F (218°C).

 If not using a food processor, combine the flour, brown sugar, cinnamon, and salt in a large bowl.
 Use 2 knives to cut the butter into the flour mixture until what you have in the bowl resembles very coarse crumbs containing pea-sized blobs of butter.

-- 4. Transfer the rhubarb mixture to a 9-inch pie plate or 10-inch gratin dish and sprinkle the flour mixture evenly over the top.
+Transfer the rhubarb mixture to a 9-inch pie plate or 10-inch gratin dish and sprinkle the flour mixture evenly over the top.
 Bake until the topping is golden brown, about 25 minutes.

 Let the crisp cool ever so slightly.
 Serve it warm with a dollop of whipped cream or a scoop of ice cream.
 Originally published May 30, 2014.